 Bitcoin can also be used by fans to transfer money to creators.
 Imagine a QR code at the end of the video of your favorite YouTuber, scan it and you can pay him in Bitcoin, from any part of the world.
 That bitcoin can then be used to purchase anything for video content, or it can be donated, or it can even be invested so that in a few month’s time that YouTubers will likely have a return on that investment which can then be used to help grow their platform.
 A lot of people, not just YouTubers, use cryptocurrency to invest because it’s often a reliable investment method.
 Of course, there is always some risk with investing but without risk, there’s often no reward.
 For more cryptocurrency information, click here.

 Read more about the applications of Bitcoin, in this hugely insightful article from Marc Andressen

-Imagine an editor that lets you add cool motion graphics to your videos and then makes it mobile friendly, Facebook or Snapchat optimised, and even cuts small intelligent trailers for you to publish to your fans.
+Imagine an editor that lets you add cool motion graphics to your videos and then makes it mobile-friendly, Facebook or Snapchat optimized, and even cuts small intelligent trailers for you to publish to your fans.
 There is a lot left to happen in this space, which is what we at Typito are really excited about.

 Its been close to 140 years since photographer Eadweard Muybridge used high-speed stop-motion photography to capture a horse’s motion and sparked the beginning of film and motion pictures as we know it.